 Landscaping/Trees

-Tree removals shall be carried out only in accordance with an agreed Tree Removal Plan to be submitted to and agreed in writing by the LPA prior to the removal of any trees from the site.
+No trees shall be removed other than in accordance with a Tree Removal Plan that has been submitted to and approved in writing by the Local Planning Authority.

 Reason: To ensure existing trees on site are accurately identified to aid consideration of the landscaping proposals for the site.